 What is Canary Melon?

-Yet another variety of melon, the Canary melon is oval shaped with a bright yellow rind and a light green to white inner flesh.
+To add to the best watermelon salad recipe we have, add some Canary melon.
+The Canary melon is oval shaped with a bright yellow rind and a light green to white inner flesh.
 It is a sweeter variety and specifically chosen for this salad to offset the milder honeydew.

 Its flesh is juicier and slightly translucent in comparison to the opaquer flesh of the cantaloupe.